-Can you submit a new claim?
+Can you submit a new application?

 If we have not been able to find evidence of relevant events, that does not mean that we do not believe what you say.
 It does mean, however, that we had to reject your claim.
 You will have received a decision about this.
-It could be worth your while to submit a new claim if, for example, you find a witness who can confirm your war-time experiences.
+It could be worth your while to submit a new claim if, for example, you find a witness who can confirm your wartime experiences.

 If your benefit or contribution towards expenses has not been payable

 If your benefit or contribution towards expenses has not been payable, you can apply for a new calculation if your income drops.
-People with Dutch nationality who have experienced persecution as citizens can apply for a benefit under the Wubo scheme (Benefits Act for Civilian War Victims 1940-1945).
+People with Dutch nationality who have experienced persecution as citizens can apply for a benefit under the Wubo scheme (Benefit Act for Civilian War Victims 1940-1945).
 You may qualify for a non-means-tested supplementary allowance under the Wubo scheme.